 - 1. Pursuant to Article 16.3 of the Board of Regulators' Rules of Procedure, in the event of a written procedure, the consultation shall in principle be limited to one round of written comments, unless specific circumstances to be evaluated by the Board of Regulators require otherwise. - 2.
-Comments by the stakeholders shall be addressed in written form preferably by e-mail to the BEREC Office within the deadline set in the published notice; - 3.
-The period granted shall be normally 20 working days of the date of publication.
-Receipt of contributions shall be acknowledged by the BEREC Office. - 4.
-The Board of Regulators may agree on different deadlines for the consultation period.
+Comments by the stakeholders shall be addressed in written form preferably by e-mail to the BEREC Office within the deadline set in the published notice; the period granted shall be normally 20 working days of the date of publication.
+Receipt of contributions shall be acknowledged by the BEREC Office. - 3.
+In exceptional cases, the Board of Regulators may agree on different deadlines for the consultation period.